Ace of Wands (TV series): Missing episodes

 The first two series of the show have been wiped.
 The final series is intact and available on DVD.
-Audio recordings of a few of the episodes of Series Two are available here on YouTube.
+Variable quality audio recordings of nine episodes of Series Two are available here on YouTube.

-Series 1 (29 July- 21 October 1970)
+Series 1 (29 July–21 October 1970)

 "One and One and One are Four"

 3 episodes.
 Tarot is on the trail of a cure for paralysis.
 In the wrong hands, those of Madame Midnight (Hildegarde Neil) and accomplice Teddy Talk (Michael Standing), it is a formidable weapon.
 With Frederick Peisley as Prof Ekdorf, David Prowse as Kal, Tony Caunter as Six, Daphne Heard as Ma Epps, Bruce Boa as Mr. America and Jan Conrad as Mr. Russia.

 "The Mind Robbers"

 4 episodes.
 Old adversary Senor Zandor (Vernon Dobtcheff) has kidnapped two government ministers.
 Tarot traces them to a mysterious house where he meets Fat Boy (Michael Wynne) and strange creatures.
 With Sheelah Wilcox as Miss Jelicoe, Geoffrey Lumsden as Sir William, Terry Walsh as Castor and Alan Chuntz as Pollux.